Identifying Testing Improprieties, Irregularities, and Breaches

 Appeals Submission

-An incident must first be reported by the LEA CAASPP coordinator or CAASPP test site coordinator using the STAIRS/Appeals process in TOMS.
+An incident must first be reported by the LEA CAASPP coordinator or site CAASPP coordinator using the STAIRS/Appeals process in TOMS.
 If an Appeal is to be filed, the data-entry screen will provide the appropriate prompts.

 If an Appeal is warranted for an incident and the case is submitted, the STAIRS process creates a request for an Appeal.
 An Appeal is processed within four business days of its receipt.
 Users will receive an email verifying that the Appeal has been processed.
 Ensure that communications generated by the email address ca‑assessments@ets.org are not automatically sent to a junk mail or spam folder.